Emslie Horniman Anthropological Scholarship Fund

 - Applicants must be Nationals of the United Kingdom, the Irish Republic or Commonwealth citizens.

-- There are no restrictions on age, sex, religion or ethnic origin.
+- There are no restrictions on age, gender identity, religion, belief or ethnic origin.

 - Grants will not be made for undergraduate or Masters-level fieldwork projects.